Skip to main content Skip to footer

 Key features

-• Intelligent forecasting uses AI to understand volatility and track attainment.
+• Intelligent sales forecasting uses AI to understand volatility and track attainment

 G2 review

-SAP Sales Cloud scores 4.1 out of 5 based on 700+ reviews.
-Although many of the reviews mention the platform’s steep learning curve, there are also many positive experiences; for example, Information Technology Engineer describes:
+SAP Sales Cloud scores 4.1/5 from user reviews on G2.
+Although many of the reviews mention the platform’s steep learning curve, there are also many positive experiences.

 4. Floww.ai